Israel PM back in court as parties weigh in on his fate

 He is Israel‘s longest-serving prime minister and has clung to power through four hard-fought elections in less than two years, even as he has faced allegations of bribery, fraud and breach of trust.
 The March 23 election was largely a referendum on his leadership but produced no clear verdict.

-Israel‘s political parties will begin meeting with President Reuven Rivlin later on Monday to recommend which candidate should be tasked with forming the next government.
+Israel‘s political parties, meanwhile, began meeting with President Reuven Rivlin to recommend which candidate should be tasked with forming the next government.

+After each election, Israel’s president is responsible for designating a party leader to try to put together a governing majority.
+That decision is usually clear cut, but Rivlin faces a difficult choice given the fragmented election results that left the Knesset, Israel‘s parliament, divided between 13 parties with broad ideological differences.

-Neither Netanyahu’s allies nor his foes secured a governing majority in the Knesset, Israel‘s parliament.
+Neither Netanyahu’s allies nor his foes secured a governing majority.
 So his fate could come down to Naftali Bennett, a right-wing former ally with whom he has strained ties, and Mansour Abbas, the leader of a small Arab Islamist party who also has yet to commit to either the pro- or anti-Netanyahu blocs.

 At the Jerusalem District Court, Netanyahu sat with his lawyers as lead prosecutor Liat Ben-Ari read out the charges against him.